askanium/iulian4ik.github.io/_drafts/creational-singleton-pattern.markdown

 ---
 ##Intent

-**Singleton Pattern** is a _creational pattern_ that assures there is only one instance of an object in your program so that when many different parts of your code want to access the singleton, all of them operate on the same object.
+**Singleton Pattern** is a _creational pattern_ that assures there is only one instance of an object in your program so that when many different parts of your code want to access it, all of them operate on the same object.

 ##When to use it

-Whenever you need an object to exist only _in one instance_, to be _unique,_ or when different parts of your application try to access an object concurrently, or when you need to manage a shared resource, consider using a Singleton Pattern.
+Whenever you need an object to exist only _in one instance_, to be _unique,_ or when different parts of your application try to access an object concurrently **and** this object is a shared resource, consider using a Singleton Pattern.

 ##Specific example